02 Mar Can You Trust That Trusted Adult?

 A Better Choice

 There are much better ways to ensure that your life insurance benefits are used to care for your kids after you pass away.
-One method is to set up a Living Trust as the secondary beneficiary for your life insurance policy.
+One method is to set up a Living Trust as the secondary beneficiary of your life insurance policy.
 Whatever assets are titled to the Trust will be managed by the Trustee you designate, outside of court interference, but protected by fiduciary duty and the rule of law.
 Another option is to allow the life insurance benefits to pass through your Will as part of your estate.
 It may take longer, but going through the probate process will ensure that your kids get the money they are entitled to receive.
 You won’t have to worry that an unexpected death or untrustworthy person will derail your plan.

 There’s really no substitute for consulting with a professional.
 The stakes are pretty high when we’re talking about your assets and the legacy you leave your heirs.
 Let us craft a plan according to your specifications, and prevent unpleasant surprises.
 Give us a call.